Dining | Surveys | Trains | Programs for Businesses

 Trusted Translations offers American Airlines miles for its services.
 You must sign up for its premier program and buy translation services from them.
 To earn the first time 1,000 bonus miles, the minimum value of the translations must be $500.
 Premier clients will earn 1 mile/5 words translated.
 Read the details of the offer.

-Accor Hotels Accorhotels is my favorite hotel chain, mainly because of its Motel 6 and Ibis chains.
+Accorhotels is my favorite hotel chain for the cheapest lodging, mainly because of its Motel 6 and Ibis chains.
 Since I don't travel for the purpose of spending time in my room, all I need is a clean bed and bathroom.
 So a low price for same is very attractive to me.

 The A|Club loyalty program offers points for stays.
 Points vary with the chain.
 Alas, they are not available for Motel 6.
 Points are convertible to miles at various ratios on Delta and Singapore Airlines, U.S. and British Airways, Air France, Lufthansa, and Quntas.
 Partner offers are promised soon.